danweiner/learning-p5-js/README.md

 It is difficult to think of this as an assignment operation, where the right side is evaluated and then "assigned" to the left side, but this is a critical concept to learn up front.

+Examples [4.3]() and [4.4]() use variables to change the size, color, and location of shapes.

+Exercises [4.4]() for more practice with variables.

+Dan is smart to have students first draw these sketches with hard coded values before replacing these values with variables.
+Always start with the basics - make sure to get the basic drawing right first then move on to something a little more advanced like a new concept.